-Includes the study of international fincance markets, investments and multinational corporations with emphasis on the operations of the multinational firm, foreign exchange and trade, banking and investment, and risk.
+Includes the study of international finance markets, investments and multinational corporations with emphasis on the operations of the multinational firm, foreign exchange and trade, banking and investment, and risk.

+Prerequisite(s): FINC 350 or Permission of Instructor.
 Can be substituted for any finance in the Finance Minor Except FINC 350.